Abdulrahman-Tayara/TagView/README.md

 # Android TagView-Library
-Simple library to representing data like tags
+Simple library to represent data like tags

 # Gradle dependency
 Add this dependency in your module's build.gradle file: